An outrageously surreal, clever and chaotic comedy masterpiece

 Director Richard Baron

-Set & Costume Designer Adrian Rees
+Set and Costume Designer Adrian Rees

 Lighting Designer Wayne Dowdeswell